meghakalia/meghakalia.github.io/_includes/biography.md

-I am a PhD candidate at [Robotics and Control Lab][RCL], University of British Columbia (UBC).
-I am co-supervised by Prof [Tim Salcudean][TIM] at UBC and Prof [Nassir Navab][NAVAB] from Technical University of Munich (TUM), Germany.
-I received my Master of Technology (M.Tech) from Indian Institute of Technology (IIT), Kharagpur, India in Medical Imaging and Informatics.
-During my masters, I received DAAD (German Academic Exchange Service) scholarship to spent 7 months at [Chair for Computer Aided Medical Procedures & Augmented Reality (CAMPAR)][CAMPAR], TUM under the supervision of Prof. Nassir Navab to finish my thesis.
-I received the Govt. of India AICTE fellowship for the whole duration of my masters.
+I am a Post-doctoral Fellow at Brigham and Women's Hospital, Harvard Medical School, working in self-supervised computer vision and machine learning for medical robotics.
+I completed my PhD in Electrical & Computer Engineering at the Robotics and Control Lab (RCL), University of British Columbia (UBC), supervised by Prof. Tim Salcudean and Prof. Nassir Navab from the Technical University of Munich (TUM), Germany.
+I did my master's at the Indian Institute of Technology (IIT), Kharagpur, India.
+In the past, I have also been a DAAD (German Academic Exchange Service) scholar at TUM, Germany, a Friedman Scholar at New York University, USA, and a Public Scholar at UBC, Vancouver.
+When not working, I am either running, biking, or reading a book.

-My research lies at the intersection of human perception inspired AR/MR, human computer interaction, computer vision and perception in robotics.

-I have been a recipient of the [Friedman Award][Friedman], [Public Scholars Initiative][PSI] award, have been in [UBC press][UBC PRESS] and have received a Best Paper Award (Bench-to-Bedside Category) and an Outstanding Paper Award for my PhD research.

-Currently, I am part of the steering committee of [Biomedical Imaging and Artificial Intelligence Research Cluster][BIAIRC], UBC.
-In the past, I have served as a member of Graduate Council Student Caucus, UBC and as an executive committee member, Women in Engineering, UBC.

-When I am not working you can find me either running, biking, or reading a book.
-Fun fact: During my PhD I have managed to read more than 60 fiction/non-fiction books so far.
-Things that I am learning currently: North Indian vocal classical music.

 [RCL]: http://rcl.ece.ubc.ca/people/
 [TIM]: http://ece.ubc.ca/~tims/